 Buying cloth diapers from a third-party seller on Amazon can have two potential problems depending on who the seller is:

-- In a case like the photo above, where BambooDrive is both the brand of diaper and the seller of the diaper, the price of the same diapers may be cheaper or expensive on Amazon compared to purchasing directly from the company.At the time of publication, you can purchase a package of six BambooDrive diapers on Amazon.ca for $64.99 CDN, or you can purchase a similar package of six diapers on their website for $64.99 (on sale from $78.99) CDN with free shipping.
-While in this example the price is practically the same (and tip number two below would save you more money through purchasing on Amazon), I regularly see diapers on sale on the company website but not on on Amazon.(Disclaimer: At the time of publication I was not familiar with BambooDrive diapers in any way, and only found them online through the writing of this article.
+- In a case like the photo above, where BambooDrive is both the brand of diaper and the seller of the diaper, the price of the same diapers may be cheaper or expensive on Amazon compared to purchasing directly from the company.At the time of publication, you can purchase a package of six BambooDrive diapers on Amazon.ca for about $65 CDN, or you can purchase a similar package of six diapers on their website for the exact same price (on sale from $78.99) CDN but with free shipping.
+While in this example the price is basically the same (and tip number two below would save you more money through purchasing on Amazon), I regularly see diapers on sale on the company website but not on on Amazon.(Disclaimer: At the time of publication I was not familiar with BambooDrive diapers in any way, and only found them online through the writing of this article.
 Their website claims that they are a Canadian company, with only some manufacturing in China, so I will be learning more about them in the future).

 - In a case where the third-party seller is not the diaper manufacturer, you can’t be sure about anything.

 First, the seller can create listings for products on their own.
 Therefore the product may be listed as a name-brand diaper, but the diaper you are buying is a knockoff.
 If it is the real-deal, it may have been purchased through retail arbitrage and the price of the product may be much higher than what it’s sold for elsewhere (to help the seller make up the costs for shipping, storage fees with Amazon, etc.).